Ch. 17. Diplomas

 17.3.2.1 Title statement

 In the <titleStmt>, the <title> element gives the title of the document.
-The title is divided into three major parts, divided by colons:
+The title is divided into two parts, divided by a colon:

-• The number in Diplomatarium Norvegicum (DN), first the volume and then the number of the diploma, i.e. DN 4:6 (for volume 4, number 6).
+- The volume and text number in Diplomatarium Norvegicum (DN), e.g. DN 4:6 (for volume 4, number 6).

 In addition to the title, the <titleStmt> must also list the editor(s) and other contributors to the edition.
 We recommend that one or more people (or institutions) are identified as the main editor(s) of the text in the <editor> element.
 In the case of the Aga diploma, which has been transcribed and encoded from scratch, there is a single editor: